ignaciotomasi/ignaciotomasi/README.md

 -👋Hi, my name is Ignacio Gabriel Tomasi

--👀 I'm a tech and car enthusiast, indoor soccer player and content creator
+-👀 I'm a tech and car enthusiast, indoor football player and content creator

 -🌱 19 years old, in my first year of my Technical Degree in Programming (UTN)